 Individual Deductible.
 A specified dollar amount of liability for Covered Services that must be Incurred by the Covered Person under the Plan before the Plan will assume any liability for all or part of the remaining Covered Services.
-If You have individual coverage, You can be eligible for payment of benefits upon reaching the Individual Deductible amount.
-For members with Family Coverage, an Individual Deductible accumulates towards the Family Deductible; however, no benefits will be payable until the entire Family Deductible has been satisfied.

 Infusion Therapy.
 The administration of Medically Necessary and Appropriate fluid or medication via a central or peripheral vein.